akhilas0812-spec/AskMyPDF/README.md

 # AskMyPDF

 A minimal, fast, and accurate PDF-Question Answering application built with Streamlit and OpenAI.
-The system extracts text from uploaded PDFs, chunks it, embeds it, and answers questions strictly based on the document — without hallucinations.
+The system extracts text from uploaded PDFs, chunks it, embeds it, and answers questions strictly based on the document without any hallucinations.

 ## Features